eolivelli/venice-examples/README.md

 Key points about the reader:
 - it uses the standard venice-thin-client API, that is based on HTTP

+This repository also contains a very simple [Pulsar IO Sink](pulsar-venice-sink) that allows Pulsar users to ingest data to Venice.

 ## Build Venice from source

 ```